 Contenders: Bank of America U.S. Pride vs. Citi Simplicity

 Breakdown: In addition to tiered cash-back rewards (3% on gas, 2% at grocery stores up to a combined $1,500 each quarter, 1% on all else), the U.S. Pride offers those in the service a 0% introductory period on purchases and balance transfers for 12 months, plus no annual fee.
 Balance transfers are subject to a fee of 3% or $10, whichever is greater.
-The Citi Simplicity has a 21-month 0% intro period on purchases and transfers, without an annual fee.
+The Citi Simplicity has a 21-month 0% intro period on transfers, without an annual fee.
 There is a transfer fee of 3% (or $5).

 Verdict: The Citi Simplicity.
 You can't beat that intro period.